-SourceTree is a free client for Git that allows us to work with our code repositories in a simple way.
+SourceTree is a free client for Git that allows us to work with our code repositories easily.

 In the world of development, it is common to work with a source code repository to provide version control and facilitate collaborative work.

-Among all these clients, my favorite and undoubtedly one of the most popular is SourceTree from Atlassian.
+Among all these clients, my favorite and undoubtedly one of the most popular is Atlassian’s SourceTree.
 In my opinion, it is the best designed and the one that works best.

 Undoubtedly, the biggest attraction of SourceTree is its powerful graphical interface.
-It is intuitive and easy to use, while also providing all the commands available in Git, even the most advanced ones.
+It is intuitive and easy to use, yet provides all the commands available in Git, even the most advanced ones.

 SourceTree allows access to different version control platforms, such as Git, Mercurial, and Subversion.
-To access them, we must configure our user accounts.
+To access them, we will need to configure our user accounts.

 To do this, we go to “Options” and select the “Authentication” section.
-There we can add the access credentials to the different version control platforms that are being used.
+There we can add the access credentials for the different version control platforms being used.

 Now we can clone a repository by selecting the “Clone/New” option from the “File” menu.
 We enter the URL of the remote repository, the local folder, and that’s it!
 It’s that simple.

-In addition, SourceTree integrates with the file explorer, so to open a repository, we just have to right-click on the folder and choose “Open with SourceTree.”
+Furthermore, SourceTree integrates with the file explorer, so to open a repository we simply right-click on the folder and choose “Open with SourceTree”.

-Once we have our repository ready, whether it’s local or cloned, we can make changes to the code, stage files, create branches, make commits, and all the actions that we could normally do in source code control.
+Once we have our repository ready, whether local or cloned, we can now make changes to the code, stage files, create branches, make commits, and all the actions we could normally do in source control.

-Personally, what I normally do is source code control from the IDE (Visual Studio, Visual Studio Code, etc) for “daily” tasks, such as making commits, fetching, and syncing.
+Personally, what I usually do is use the IDE’s source control (Visual Studio, Visual Studio Code, etc.) for “daily” tasks, like making commits, fetch, and syncs.

 But, I have SourceTree installed for the more “complicated” actions, which are really very inconvenient to do from the IDE.

-SourceTree allows you to have absolute control of your repository, even for the most complex actions, all in an easy and comfortable visual environment.
+SourceTree gives you absolute control of your repository, even for the most complex actions, all in a visual environment that is easy and comfortable to use.

-The only negative point is that it is not Open Source.
-But, if this is not a problem for you, SourceTree is probably the best available client for managing your source code control.
+The only downside is that it is not Open Source.
+But, if this is not a problem for you, SourceTree is probably the best client available to manage your source control.